Monday, May 12, 2014

 - Dairy (cheese)

-- Veggies (tomato sauce)
+- Veggies (your favorite vegetable toppings, tomato sauce)

 - Grains (crust)

 Simply add a lean protein such as chicken for a topping (though this is optional – not necessary – since the cheese already gives you a good amount) and fruit for a side, and you have the perfect MyPlate.
-For an added veggie boost, opt for veggie toppings or a side salad.
+For an added veggie boost, opt for extra veggie toppings or a side salad.

 Limit yourself to 1-2 slices and you just turned your guilty pleasure into a balanced meal, with leftovers to boot (breakfast pizza, anyone?)!
-If you are looking to really amp up the nutrient power of your pizza, DIY from scratch by making a pizza with a whole grain crust and part-skim (that means reduced-fat) cheese.
+If you are looking to really amp up the nutrient power of your pizza, DIY from scratch by making a pizza with a whole grain crust and part-skim mozzarella cheese.
 For a fun twist, use a whole grain English muffin or corn tortilla for the crust.

 As it turns out, you really can have your pizza and eat it too!